What Are Booster Seats?

 How to Choose a Booster Seat

 - Choose a seat with a label that states that it meets or exceeds Federal Motor Vehicle Safety Standard 213.

-- If you accept a used seat, contact the manufacturer for recommendations on how long the seat can safely be used and to find out if it's ever been recalled.
+- If you do opt for a used seat, contact the manufacturer to find out how long it's safe to use the seat and if it's ever been recalled.
 Recalls are quite common, and the manufacturer might be able to provide you with a replacement part or new model.

-- Booster seats should be placed forward-facing in the back seat, ideally in the middle of the back seat where there is a lap and shoulder belt.
+- Place the booster seat forward-facing in the back seat.
+It's best to put it in the middle of the back seat where there is a lap and shoulder belt.

-- Be sure to check the positioning of the safety seat before each use.
+- Check the positioning of the safety seat before each use.